act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 ---
 id: ye5d6e
-name: Document has an instrument to move focus to main area of content
+name: Document has an instrument to move focus to the main area of content
 rule_type: atomic
 description: |
   This rule checks that there is an instrument to move focus to non-repeated content in the page